 3. We could breakdance to the stadium instead of walk.

 4. We could embrace confusion.
 From the outside, we may look confused, but really, we’re just a reflection of what we are as a country, a diverse mixture of everyone from everywhere.
 We could sing songs in multiple languages.
 Wait, we already do that.

 Hankinson would have had no choice but to write a different article if we had adopted the “Zip it Up” approach.
-But his article probably would have been about how we have completely bastartized the game and have no idea how to support properly.
-Come to think of it, we were never going to win that article, just like we are never going to win the supporter culture debate any time soon.
+But his article probably would have been about how we have completely bastardized the game and have no idea how to support properly.
+Come to think of it, we were never going to win that article, just like we are never going to win the supporter culture debate in the near future.
 So, in the meantime, I suggest we have some fun with it and “Zip it Up and Zip it Out!!!”